-As with TCAS, where ADS-B is relied upon to prevent midair collisions, an aircraft that does not have the equipment installed (or ADS-B is broken or has been deliberately turned One type of collision avoidance system uses Secondary 65 off) is a hazard to itself and other aircraft in the vicinity.
+As with TCAS, where ADS-B is relied upon to prevent midair collisions, an aircraft that does not have the equipment installed (or ADS-B is broken or has been deliberately turned off) is a hazard to itself and other aircraft in the vicinity.

 ADS-B also comes with the risk that terrorists can use it to identify and track targets.

 A passive radar system is taught by U.S. Pat.
 No. 5,187,485 Passive ranging through global positioning system issued Feb.
 16, 1993 to Tsui, et al. [IDS Cite 7] The patent teaches a method for determining the distance from a target to an observation station, using four GPS satellites as radiation sources, and a GPS receiver at the observation station to form a bistatic radar system, wherein an angle of arrival (AOA) of the target to the observation station has been measured first.
-Because the signal level from the GPS satellites is already low, the signal reflected from various objects is very low, requiring the $\ ^{10}$ use of a large antenna or more-powerful GPS satellites.
+Because the signal level from the GPS satellites is already low, the signal reflected from various objects is very low, requiring the use of a large antenna or more-powerful GPS satellites.
 See Test Results from a Novel Passive Bistatic GPS Radar Using a Phased Sensor Array by Alison Brown and Ben Mathews, NAVSYS Corporation.
 [IDS Cite 8]

-There are other types of radar that attempt to keep the 15 Park Press, 1982) [IDS Cite 14]. presence and location of the emitter from being detected.
+There are other types of radar that attempt to keep the presence and location of the emitter from being detected.

 Examples are Spread Spectrum, Frequency Hopping, Ultra Wideband, and Noise Radar.
 Although there are differences between them, what they have in common is that they are designed to transmit a signal that cannot be detected except by the originating entity.
 As a result, target echoes also cannot be detected except by the originating entity.
 They generally do this by using a much wider bandwidth than a standard radar.
 Spread Spectrum will be used here as an example.
+An

+Spread Spectrum will be used here as an example.
 An example of Spread Spectrum Radar is taught by U.S. Pat.
-No. 25 5,724,041 Spread spectrum radar device using pseudorandom noise signal for detection of an object issued Mar.
+No. 5,724,041 Spread spectrum radar device using pseudorandom noise signal for detection of an object issued Mar.
 3, 1998 to Inoue, et al. [IDS Cite 9].